Stationery and supplies

 - booklets on Australia’s national symbols

-- compact discs and DVD recordings of the Australian national anthem
+- CDs, DVDs and USBs with recordings of the Australian national anthem

 You must purchase these items through the contracted stationery supplier.
 Expenses will be deducted from your office expenses budget.